simp/pupmod-simp-simplib/REFERENCE.md

     new password.

 Raises:
-* `Exception` if `password_options` contains invalid parameters, a libkv operation fails, or password generation times out
+* `Exception` if `password_options` contains invalid parameters, a libkv operation fails, or password generation or migration times out

 ##### `identifier`